Jonathan Kilcourse - Counsellor

 I have over 16 years' experience of providing counselling support to individuals and groups.

 As well as practising privately I have spent over ten years counselling and supporting individuals, and supervising other counsellors, professionals and therapists within services such as NHS Mental Health (IAPT), working within Drug and Alcohol Recovery Services.
 I have helped to develop Community Counselling Services for adults, children and families, and initiated and founded a Hospice Bereavement Counselling and Support Service.
-I currently work part-time for an NHS specialist Later Life Counselling and Psychology service.
+I also currently work part-time for an NHS specialist Older Adult Counselling and Psychology service.